 At the Eastin Center for Career Readiness, we believe every student has a significant contribution to make to this world.
 Our mission is to guide and support our students so that they are prepared to pursue professional opportunities, practice continued growth and fully develop that contribution.Our Guiding Principles

 Living on campus is one of the best ways to make friends and join the community.
 Students live in centrally located on-campus housing.
 Choose your own roommate(s) or let us help you find a roommate based on interests, habits and schedule preferences.

 The William E. Brock Memorial Library is a branch of the OSU Library.
 Our collection development focuses on the veterinary medical sciences and related fields.
 Our goal is to aid the Center for Veterinary Health Sciences' students, faculty, researchers, clinicians and staff.
-We also serve pre-veterinary students, CVHS alumni, practicing veterinarians, and the departments of animal science, biochemistry, molecular biology, zoology and nutritional sciences.
+We also serve pre-veterinary students, practicing veterinarians.

 As America’s Healthiest Campus®, Oklahoma State University thrives within a culture of wellness.
 But wellness is so much more than diet and exercise.
 It is about choices, moderation, and most importantly, the balance between your physical and emotional health.
 The university has many resources and programs available to help you manage all dimensions of your well-being.

 We can't wait to welcome you to campus and explore the various housing options available to you.
 While that is not possible currently, we do want to provide you with the opportunity to explore virtually.
 We hope you enjoy the tour, and we look forward to you becoming a Cowboy!